horsenoggingit/lambdaAuth/README.md

 # Installation

-1. Install node (node is used for local AWS tools as well as lambdas).
+1. If it isn't installed on your machine install node.js from https://nodejs.org (node is used for local AWS tools as well as lambdas - npm rules!).
 2. Create an AWS free account.
 3. Add an IAM user to act as proxy (it isn’t good to use your master user day to day)
   * http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html